ecmwf/ecflow/docs/ug/user_manual/python_based_suite_definition/debugging_suite_definition/script_generation.rst

 and the location of the files.

-Hence if a task definition specifies events, meters, or labels, then the generated scripts, will place ecflow child commands that will exercise those attributes in the generated scripts.
+Hence if a task definition specifies events, meters, or labels, then the generated scripts, will place ecFlow child commands that will exercise those attributes in the generated scripts.

 It makes a few assumptions.